hundben/CSPGF/README.markdown

 ------------
 We are currently fixing these.

-* Predict does not work
+* Predict is only tested for simple grammars (might work but not tested)
 * Wrong tree-structure with literals inside of linearizer (LeafKS instead of Literal).
 Should not matter for normal use.

 Missing features